 Far more interesting than the potential sexual benefits of this fruit’s nutrients is its scent.
-That’s because a study by Dr. Alan Hirsch found that the scent of cucumbers, in combination with black licorice, is extremely arousing to women.
+That’s because a study by Dr. Alan Hirsch found that the scent of these slender, green fruits of summer, in combination with black licorice, is extremely arousing to women.
 It really makes you look at, err…smell…cucumber a little differently, doesn’t it?

 FREE APHRODISIAC NEWSLETTER